AliceO2Group/Bookkeeping/docs/CONTRIBUTING.md

 The version in our package.json gets copied to the one we publish, and users need the latest of these.
 ```

+## Trunk based development

+For this project we generally use [trunk based development](https://cloud.google.com/solutions/devops/devops-tech-trunk-based-development).
+Before you start coding, make sure you are somewhat familiar with this concept.